shaneafsar/YelpLight/README.md

    - [X] Custom cells should have the proper Auto Layout constraints
    - [X] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
 - [X] Filter page.
 Unfortunately, not all the filters are supported in the Yelp API.
-   - [X] The filters you should actually have are: category, sort (best match, distance, highest rated), radius (meters), deals (on/off).
+   - [X] The filters you should actually have are: category, sort (best match, distance, highest rated), distance, deals (on/off).
    - [X] The filters table should be organized into sections as in the mock.
    - [X] You can use the default UISwitch for on/off states.
 Optional: implement a custom switch
    - [X] Clicking on the "Search" button should dismiss the filters page and trigger the search w/ the new filter settings.